 Program

-The TIC course is a 10-week course with scheduled meetings on Wednesdays and Fridays.
+The TIC course is a 10-week course with scheduled meetings on Wednesdays and Fridays (subject to change).

 To navigate the TIC process, participants are placed within a team of 4-5 other students and professionals working together on a specific societal problem.
 The TIC course incorporates a variety of different learning components including workshops, expert lectures, scientific and societal research, group work as well as reflection and personal development opportunities, amongst others.